formkiq/formkiq-client-sdk-python/docs/DocumentOCRApi.md

 Get document ocr content

-Get a document's optical character recognition (OCR) result, if exists; ONLY available with FormKiQ Pro and Enterprise
+Get a document's optical character recognition (OCR) result, if exists;   Tesseract available for all editions, but Textract engine and tables and forms options ONLY available with FormKiQ Pro and Enterprise

 ### Example